SiaFoundation/web/.changeset/giant-impalas-wave.md

 'renterd': minor
 ---

-Contract timelines now use estimated block height for current height.
+Contract timelines and other features based on block height now use estimated block height for current height until synced.